Tuesday, 13 February 2018

 Dale Lewis: Devil's Juice, 2017 - Oil, acrylic and spray paint on canvas, 200 x 400 cm

 The story of painting has become, in large part, the story of its response to other media, especially photography.
-That used to lead to lead to questions about whether painting would survive, but we seem to have got beyond that.
+That used to lead to questions about whether painting would survive, but we seem to have got beyond that.
 Now the obvious question is how it relates to the online world and the proliferation of social media.
 Facebook, for example, started in 2004 so children born this century will have been interacting online since childhood.
 No doubt that will affect the art their generation produces, but what of artists already at work?
 Some painters have responded directly, for example Richard Prince and Michael Williams.
 But indirect approaches are also possible.
 Painters have emerged who play an awareness of the streaming prolixity of images and stories into painterly concerns which remain equally rooted in day to day life and art history.
 That yields an approach which is conscious of the online world but chooses not to foreground it in formal terms.
 The result is a fresh form of colloquially-driven narrative.
 There’s something of that spirit in Rose Wiley, Ansel Krut, Lisa Yuskavage, Magnus Plessen, Ryan Mosley, Jana Euler, Katherine Bernhardt, Dana Schutz and Jordan Kasey, for example.

 Perhaps that positioning is most likely for artists in their thirties: a unique generation, quite probably, for whom the online world is natural without it having been the dominant part of childhood; and for whom painting was a straightforward rather than charged choice of medium at art college, as it wasn’t during the perpetual debates about its status in the preceding century.
 The way is open for a painterly post-digital vernacular to develop, and two of the most impressive in that mode are currently showing in London: Dale Lewis, who has risen to prominence and gained an international profile over the past year, at Edel Assanti (‘Fat, Sugar, Salt’ to 10 March) and Emma Cousin, with her first big solo show at Lewisham Arthouse (‘Leg Up’ to 18 Feb).